 Hepatitis E is a potentially serious acute disease.
 It is caused by the hepatitis E virus (HEV).
 The virus targets the liver.

-According to the World Health Organization (WHO), 20 million cases of hepatitis E infection occur every year, and 57,000 of them result in death (WHO).
+According to the , 20 million cases of hepatitis E infection occur every year, and 44,000 of these cases resulted in death in 2015.
 It is more common in developing countries.
-Hepatitis E usually resolves itself but may develop into acute liver failure.
+Hepatitis E usually resolves itself, but may develop into acute liver failure.

 Most cases of hepatitis E are caused by drinking water contaminated by fecal matter.
 Living in or traveling to countries with poor sanitation can increase your risk.
 This is especially true in overcrowded areas.